 —Philip Goodchild, University of Nottingham

-"Devin Singh's book is a welcome and timely addition to recent scholarship in religious as well as finance studies, and with far-reaching consequences."
+"Devin Singh probes the true meaning of divine economy, revealing the centrality of economic thinking to the formation of Christian theology.
+His book is a welcome and timely addition to recent scholarship in religious as well as finance studies, and with far-reaching consequences."

 —Susanna Elm, University of California, Berkeley